 Councillor Mark Dorrington says: “A Platinum Jubilee is really something to behold, and we are delighted that the people of Frome chose the blossom circle to be at the centre of their celebrations.
 Do sign up to have a sapling and come and experience this lovely space.”

 As part of the celebrations Frome Town Council also have 70 saplings to give away to residents.
-If you would like your family to have a jubilee sapling and be part of the Queen’s canopy then please register your interest via the form below.
 You simply need to be a Frome resident, and agree to look after the tree in your garden.
 The trees – a mixture of hazel, rowan, silver birch, have been chosen as they are good for gardens and are bee friendly and they will be available to plant up and take away at the celebration event.
-If more people sign up than we have trees available, the mayor will draw residents at random.
+If more people sign up than we have trees available, the mayor will draw residents at random.*

 As Frome doesn’t have a beacon, and to be in line with other towns across the country that evening, there will be a ceremonial proclamation and a lighting of the Valentine lamp by Reg Ling.
 Usually only lit once a year on St Valentine’s Day, Reg was only too happy to oblige: “A Platinum Jubilee comes along once every 70 years, and I am delighted to be able to be master of ceremonies for this auspicious occasion.”

 The town crier will also play his part performing 3 proclamations on the day, the first at 2pm on the Boyle Cross, he will then join with the mayor at the unveiling of the plaque at the Showfield at 3pm.
 He will then be a part of the ceremonial lighting of the Valentine lamp at 9.30pm.

 As well as these events the Independent Market will be a feature on the 5th June as well as the Frome Town Band playing in Victoria Park from 3pm.